dinvsh/imc-prosperity-2/README.md

-# IMC Prosperity 2
+# Noobland
-This repository contains the IMC Prosperity 2 code of my solo team named "Noobland" (named as such since I have had no prior experience with either Python or anything related to trading).
+This repository contains the IMC Prosperity 2 code of my solo team "Noobland" (named as such since I have had no prior experience with either Python or anything related to trading).

 Final position: 265th overall, and 10th in Singapore.